mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

 * Niyama - Discipline life
 * Asana - Posture
 * Pranayama - Deep breath regularly
 * Prathyara - Withdrawing from world.
-Means literally “control of ahara,” or “gaining mastery over external influences.”.
+Means literally â€œcontrol of ahara,â€� or â€œgaining mastery over external influences.â€�.
 Intelligent but don't struggle.
 * Dharana - Focus, Concentration
 * Dyana - Meditation, Unbroken focus
 * Samadhi

+# Quotes
+* Concentration comes out of a combination of confidence and hunger
+* Focusing is about saying "NO"
+* Deciding what not to do is as important as deciding what to do
+* Avoid everything in general and foucs one thing in particular.
+* Your goal is not to battle with the mind (distractions), but to witness the mind.

 ## Flow : is a function that involves Skill, Challenge and produces new state
 * Flow : (Skill, Challenge) => State